 Accelerated B.A.-to-M.A.
 Program

-SLU-Madrid's B.A.-to-M.A political science program provides you with the opportunity to earn both a bachelor's and a master's degree in just five years.
+SLU-Madrid's B.A.-to-M.A political science program allows you to earn both a bachelor's and a master's degree in just five years.

 The program allows students at Saint Louis University to enroll in graduate courses while paying the undergraduate rate.
 Count up to two of the 5000-level courses you take toward your master's degree and save on the tuition fees and living expenses associated with finishing the graduate program in St. Louis.
 You’ll also be eligible to apply for a wide range of internships open in the United States.